King-MRG1/Garment-Factory/README.md

         UserId = "user-123"
 ```

-The DatabaseCreation project is the foundation for:
+The Database project is the foundation for:

 - **Repository Layer**: Provides data access abstractions
 - **Services Layer**: Implements business logic using repositories